MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-installation.md

 > ![IMPORTANT]
 >
->In a PolyBase scale-out group, the PolyBase engine and PolyBase data movement service on all nodes must run under the same domain account.
+>In a PolyBase scale-out group, the PolyBase Engine and PolyBase Data Movement service on all nodes must run under the same domain account.
 See [PolyBase scale-out groups](#Enable).

 5. On the PolyBase Configuration page, select one of the two options.
 For more information, see [PolyBase scale-out groups](../../relational-databases/polybase/polybase-scale-out-groups.md).